Frequently Asked Questions (FAQ)

 In addition, the Human Health and Ecological Risk Assessment (HHERA) study gathered existing data and collected samples of water, soil, sediment, plants, and animals to test for arsenic and other contaminants of concern.

+The results from this study were shared in public meetings in October 2017.
+A plain-language summary of the study can be found here, while the full report can be found here.
 This is one of several Human Health Risk Assessments completed since the year 2000 to help the Giant Mine Remediation Project team determine the health risks associated with mining operations at Giant Mine.